Weapons Locker – Melee weapons – Small melee weapons

-The Roman term for reinforced gloves.
-This can be used to designated various weapons – spiked gauntlets, boiled leather straps with spikes or studs wrapped around the hand, banded metallic gloves, etc. – especially in a RPG context, where the meaning of the term broadened.
+The Roman term for reinforced gloves (singular: cestus).
+Various weapons could be classified as cesti – spiked gauntlets, boiled leather straps with spikes or studs wrapped around the hand, banded metallic gloves, etc..
+Especially in a RPG context, where the meaning of the term broadened.

-Some unusual pieces of clothing also count.
+Some unusual pieces of clothing may count.
 For instance a heavily-spiked glove like the ones worn by the Ghost Rider during the 1990s probably count as a cestus… assuming it’s reinforced inside.

 A sap glove makes the fist heavier, and the layer of powdered metal diffuses the impact.
-This efficiently protects the hand even when striking something hard, and the punch is both heavier and less likely to inflict lasting damage (unlike a brass knuckles that concentrates the force along narrow, rigid surfaces).
+This efficiently protects the hand even when striking something hard, and the punch is both heavier and less likely to inflict lasting damage.
+That’s unlike a brass knuckles that concentrates the force along narrow, rigid surfaces.

 Some boxing traditions (such as those of the Hausa or Khmer) have been depicted as using hand wraps or ropes dipped in a sticky fluid.
 These are then pressed against ground glass so the glass will stick out of the wrappings and slash opponents.

 Whether people ever regularly did that is dubious, but that doesn’t matter in fiction.
-Though such an arrangement can be considered a form of cestus, in game terms it will not provide bonuses against targets that are too hard to be cut by ground glass (RV 7+ in DC Heroes, anything with at least one Rank of Impervious in DC Adventures).
+Though such an arrangement can be considered a form of cestus, in game terms it will not provide bonuses against targets that are too hard to be cut by ground glass.
+Meaning RV 7+ in DC Heroes, anything with at least one Rank of Impervious in DC Adventures.